viktor820/AudioAuditor/README.md

 ## Contributing

+AudioAuditor is currently developed by a single maintainer in their free time.
+Contributions, suggestions, and feedback are always welcome!

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
+If you'd like to contribute, feel free to open an issue or submit a pull request.

+**Getting Started:**
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/my-feature`)
 3. Commit your changes (`git commit -am 'Add my feature'`)